HYPERTEGRITY-AG/OpenSim/README.md

 ## Why Not Simply Use "curl" or "Postman/Newman"?
 While it's easy to think about a shell script, that runs curl in a loop adding data via the backend's REST-Api, one important drawback is, that if your server is TLS-secured ('https://...), curl isn't able to cache that TLS-handshake.
 That means, that EVERY call will do this handshake ending up in response times like one or more seconds.
 It's hard to generate load this way with hundreds of messages per second.
 Putting more than one URL in a single curl is a solution for this, but it's hard to aggregate the results and what, if there is more logic needed (e.g. Call this URL after that URL, but only if the first call gave you an 404...)

 Postman is a nice "alternative" for curl - not only because of its nice UI and tons of useful features.
-Beside all of that, it is able to run in a batch mode (together with Newman) AND it caches TLS-handshakes as well!
+Beside all of that, it is able to run in a batch mode (together with Newman), AND it caches TLS-handshakes as well!
 But still it's hard to generate load, since Postman is resource consuming and when you run more than one instance simultaneously, you'll soon find out your test-machine is the bottleneck.

 # Supported Backends
 This script is tested with:
 * Orion Context Broker, 2.5.0
+* Orion-LD, alpha-0.4.0
 * FROST-Server, 1.13.0-SNAPSHOT

 Other versions may be compatible, but we do not currently run tests against those.